srun --pty bash -i

 For standard HPC (i.e. not Kubernetes) there is no need to define the port with -P

-Then enter your password and you are in - you can tell it has worked because the text preceding your cursor changes and should look something like (the numbers will probably be different for you):
+Then enter your password and you are in - you can tell it has worked because the text preceding your cursor changes and should look something like this (the numbers will probably be different for you):

 [user@ssh-user-894cfb776-88kzg ~]$